 The package repository to be used can be specified on a per-dependency basis,

-or the default package repository can be overriden with the
+or the default package repository can be overridden with the

 PUB_HOSTED_URL environment variable.

 This can be useful if you are mirroring all packages in a private package repository, or working in a restricted network environment using a mirror of pub.dev.

 pub tool also supports publishing packages to a private package

 publish_to property in